RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 For certificates issued under id-fpki-common-devices and id-fpki-common-devices Hardware, the device may be configured to activate its private key without requiring its human sponsor or authorized administrator to authenticate to the cryptographic token, provided that appropriate physical and logical access controls are implemented for the device and its cryptographic token.
+For certificates issued under id-fpki-common-piv-contentSigning, the PIV card issuance system or device may be configured to activate its private key without requiring its human sponsor or authorized administrator to authenticate to the cryptographic token, provided that appropriate physical and logical access controls are implemented for content signing operations conformant with PIV issuance requirements (see \[FIPS 201\]).
 The strength of the security controls shall be commensurate with the level of threat in the device’s environment, and shall protect the device’s hardware, software, and the cryptographic token and its activation data from compromise.

 For certificates issued under id-fpki-common-cardAuth, subscriber authentication is not required to use the associated private key.